s0l0ist/ferroid/crates/ferroid/README.md

 ### ULID

-This implementation respects monotonicity within the same millisecond in a single generator by incrementing the random portion of the ID and guarding against overflow.
+This implementation respects monotonicity within the same time-source tick (the same millisecond with `MonotonicClock<1>`) in a single generator by incrementing the random portion of the ID and guarding against overflow.

 - If the clock **advances**: generate new random → `Poll::Ready`
 - If the clock is **unchanged**: increment random → `Poll::Ready`